fraol869/fraol869/README.md

 # 💫 About Me:
-Hey 👋 there is the obvious profile.<br>Not advanced 😞 programmer, self taught on the internet,<br>And some AI written codes with my idea behind it 😁.<br>currently working on FAPS: FRAOLS ANALYSIS AND PREDICTION SYSTEM<br>Which is private repo for time being, the big reveal is not gonna be so 🔜 soon.<br>Python main language, Julian is next in mind for performance issue of python.<br>Well sorry 😔 for the private repo, I will be in touch with any one.<br>
+Hey 👋 there is the obvious profile.<br>Not advanced 😞 programmer, self taught on the internet,<br>And some AI written codes with my idea behind it 😁.<br>currently working on  private repos for client for the time being, the big reveal is not gonna be so 🔜 soon.<br>Python main language, Julian is next in mind for performance issue of python.<br>Well sorry 😔 for the private repo, I will be in touch with any one.<br>

 ## 🌐 Socials: